Last updated on: February 14th, 2023

 An unpaid leave of absence taken may only be taken in periods of not less than one work week’s duration.
 The total amount of unpaid leave of absence that may be taken by two or more employees shall not exceed 28 weeks.
 Labor Standard Act, §22.3.

-Where an employee has worked for a continuous period of three months or more, the employer shall grant the employee leaves of absence with pay of up to 3 days, and leaves of absence without pay of up to 7 additional days, which the employee may choose to take intermittently or in one continuous period, during a twelve-calendar-month period, taken at the employee’s discretion, for a domestic violence leave, intimate partner violence leave or sexual violence leave.
-Labor Standard Act, §22.4.
+An employee who has worked for a continuous period of 3 months or more, the employer shall grant the employee paid leaves of absence of up to 3 days, and leaves of absence without pay of up to 7 additional days, which the employee may choose to take intermittently or in one continuous period, during a twelve-calendar-month period, taken at the employee’s discretion.

 -